 Despite our society being more technologically advanced and connected than ever, studies show that people as a whole are experiencing loneliness at higher rates.
 This is especially true for the senior population, with 43% of those over the age of sixty-five regularly feeling lonely.
 With age comes a shrinking social circle as friends move away or pass on, work associations fade after retirement, and mobility or health issues make leaving home more difficult.
-The issue here for seniors experiencing loneliness isn’t only emotional; healthcare experts point to significant and potentially serious health problems that can result from elder isolation, including depression, premature death, high blood pressure, heart disease, and cognitive decline, and even premature death.
+The issue here for seniors experiencing loneliness isn’t only emotional; healthcare experts point to significant and potentially serious health problems that can result from elder isolation, including depression, high blood pressure, heart disease, and cognitive decline, and even premature death.

 Engaging in regular social interaction has been shown to have a positive impact on the health and well-being of senior citizens.
 Here are some of the best reasons for seniors to stay socially active: